Black Lives Matter 'propaganda' is not enough, says ex-Tottenham Hotspur defender Vega | Goal.com

 “Action is required here and I think that [is] key to this.
 For a long time in our society, I am frank to say it’s actually should [have been] cleared a long time ago but we are still here and to be honest it now needs to be action instead of just a movement.”

-What could buttress Vega’s call for more action is that while the Black Lives Matter has gained momentum in football, there appears to be resistance on the movement.
+While Black Lives Matter has gained momentum in football, there appears to be public resistance on the movement.

 A white banner was flown over the Etihad on Monday carrying a banner reading, ‘White Lives Matter Burnley’ prior to Manchester City thrashing Burnley 5-0.

-The controversial banner has widely received condemnation including from City manager Pep Guardiola.
+The controversial banner has widely received condemnation including from the likes of City manager, Pep Guardiola.